 During this time of physical distancing, JFGI invites you to explore stories that fellow community members submitted about their special menorahs and they memories they hold for them.
 Please explore the digital scrapbook to try and spread a little light during this season.

 Interested in submitting your story?
-The submission deadline has been extended!
-Visit http://bit.ly/menorahstory to submit your story by Wednesday, Nov.
-25.
+Visit http://bit.ly/menorahstory to submit your story today.